jeffreysilver/trivia-grader/README.md

 ## Usage
-- Add an `answers.json` file keyed from round to an array of answers
+- Update the sample `answers.json` file with the correct answers to each round
 - download trivia responses csv and save them as responses.csv
 - `python grader.py --round ROUND`